The Vermont Statutes Online

 NOTE: The Vermont Statutes Online is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience.

 Subchapter 001 : To Board of Civil Authority(Cite as: 32 V.S.A. § 4404)

 § 4404.
 Appeals from listers as to grand list

 (b) The town clerk forthwith shall call a meeting of the board to hear and determine such appeals, which shall be held at such time, not later than 14 days after the last date allowed for notice of appeal, and at such place within the town as he or she shall designate.
-Notice of such time and place shall be given by posting a warning therefor in three or more public places in such town, and by mailing a copy of such warning, postage prepaid, to each member of the board, the agent of the town to prosecute and defend suits, the chair of the board of listers, and to all persons so appealing.
+Notice of such time and place shall be given by posting a warning therefor in three or more public places in such town and by mailing a copy of such warning, postage prepaid, to each member of the board, an agent designated by the legislative body, the chair of the board of listers, and to all persons so appealing.